Bioconductor/bioconductor.org/content/developers/mentored-projects.md

 We would like to see PANTHER annotation contained in a Bioconductor AnnotationDbi package.

+<h2 id="contact">Interessted?</h2>

+Please send mail to pshannon AT fhcrc DOT org if you would like to help out on any of these projects, or have an idea of your own which you wish to propose.

 <p class="back_to_top">[ <a href="#top">Back to top</a> ]</p>